SketchResponse/sketchresponse/docs/probconfig_plugins.md

 ## Point
 <div id=point></div>

-The Point plugin enables the tool to draw points on the axes.
+The Point plugin adds a button to the tool to draw points on the axes.
 It has five parameters that must be defined:

 * `'name': 'point'` - the name key *must* have the string value 'point'